rebecavalverde/help-docs/docs/en/edu/remove-students.md

 ## Select student accounts to remove

-From this view you will be able to select students account in order to achieve bulk actions on them.
+From this view you will be able to select students accounts in order to achieve bulk actions on them.

 ![bulk selection](/help/assets/img/remove-students/bulk-selection.png)

-Once you have selected the students that you want to remove you can click on the red button in the upper side of yur screen.
+Once you have selected the students that you want to remove you can click on the red button in the upper side of your screen.

 ## Convert or remove the account